 I know, I know, this sounds like some sub-Tony Robbins shit, but I truly believe it.

-Chris Jager, Lifehacker acting editor
+Chris Jager, former Lifehacker Australia editor

 Lords of Time (age 10): The importance of imagination.